 - Aids important decision-making processes in terms of a patient’s health.

-- EHR’s act as a repository for all test results such as lab tests, x-rays, radiology results, etc.
+- Acts as a repository for all test results such as lab tests, x-rays, radiology results, etc.

-- It improves patient engagement by allowing patients to access and comprehend their health metrics.
+- Improves patient engagement by allowing patients to access and comprehend their health metrics.

-How to use an EMR & EHR efficiently lawsuit?
+How to use an EMR & EHR efficiently in a claim or lawsuit?

-- Be aware of the shortcomings of an EHR & EMR: Most EHR’s & EMR’s have an “auto-fill” option which automatically fills up previously recorded information.
+- Be aware of the shortcomings of an EHR & EMR: Most EHR’s & EMR’s have an “auto-fill” option that automatically fills up previously recorded information.